 In conformity with the terms of Article 13 of the Statutes, each affiliate of the Federation present or represented at the General Assembly shall have the right to one vote, on condition that its affiliation fees up to and including the last financial year have been paid, and that it has submitted its annual report by the end of the February preceding the Congress.
+The Executive Committee reserves the right not to accept an Annual Report received by the Secretariat after the statutory deadline without fair justification, or not deemed to comply with the prescribed form and content requirements for that Report.

+An affiliate will under no circumstances be given the right to vote if its Annual Report is received less than seven days before the start of the General Assembly.
 Votes shall be cast by a show of hands, except in those cases provided for in the Statutes and Rules, namely:

-(a) votes on decisions affecting the admission, change of status, or expulsion of individual Members under the terms of Rule 34;

-(b) election of members to the Executive Committee;

-(c) election of Honorary Members in recognition of their services to the Federation if required under Rule 42;

-(d) affiliation to another international organisation;

-(e) dissolution of the Federation.
+- (a) votes on decisions affecting the admission, change of status, or expulsion of individual Members under the terms of Rule 34; - (b) election of officers and members of the Executive Committee; - (c) election of Honorary Members in recognition of their services to the Federation if required under Rule 42; - (d) affiliation to another international organisation; - (e) dissolution of the Federation.